ooyala/hastur-server/README.md

 ----------

-The agent is deployed via Debian packages (other methods later) Core is deployed via scp
+The agent is deployed via Debian packages (other methods later) Core is deployed via debian packages
 Triggers - automated deployment pending

 README for Triggers